-Stanley Coren is a canine psychology PhD and professor at the University of British Columbia in Vancouver.
-In his experiment, Coren asked all the obedience trial judges in North America (Canadian and American Kennel Club) to help with his research on dog intelligence.
+In his intelligence trials, Coren asked all obedience trial judges of North America (Canadian and American Kennel Club) to help with his research on dog intelligence.

 To his surprise, 199 obedience judges responded and offered to help with his research and studies – accounting for nearly half of all North American judges at the time.